-May 3, 2011 - Taliban spokesman Zabiullah Mojahed releases a statement saying, "Obama has not got any strong evidence that can prove his claim over killing of the Sheikh Osama bin Laden...
+May 3, 2011 - Taliban spokesman Zabiullah Mojahed releases a statement, "Obama has not got any strong evidence that can prove his claim over killing of the Sheikh Osama bin Laden...
 And secondly, the closest sources for Sheikh Osama bin Laden have not confirmed" the death.

 May 4, 2011 - White House Press Secretary Jay Carney announces that President Obama has decided not to release photos of bin Laden's body.

-May 4, 2011 - A Pakistani intelligence source tells CNN that there were five fatalities during the raid, all men.
-They are bin Laden, bin Laden's son and three other men.
+May 4, 2011 - A Pakistani intelligence source tells CNN that there were five fatalities during the raid, all men: Osama bin Laden, bin Laden's son and three other men.
 This conflicts with the White House statement that a woman died during the raid.